wednesday-solutions/multi-cloud-etl-pipeline/README.md

     coverage run --source=app -m unittest discover -s tests coverage report

-Note that awsglue libraries are not availabe to download, so use AWS Glue 4 Docker container.
+Note that AWS Glue libraries are not available to download, so use AWS Glue 4 Docker container.